Florida Reserve Study Requirements (2026)

-In Florida, homeowners’ associations (HOAs) must manage long-term repairs and replacements for roofs, pavement, buildings, and shared amenities.
-Florida law does not explicitly require HOAs to perform reserve studies, but when an association creates reserve accounts, Florida Statute 720.303(6) sets clear rules for how those funds are disclosed, budgeted, and used.
+In Florida, homeowners' associations (HOAs) must manage long-term repairs and replacements for roofs, pavement, buildings, and shared amenities.
+Reserves in Florida are governed primarily by two statutes: Chapter 720 for HOAs and Chapter 718 for condominiums.
+For HOAs specifically, Florida law does not explicitly require reserve studies, but when an association creates reserve accounts, Florida Statute 720.303(6) sets clear rules for how those Florida reserves are disclosed, budgeted, and used.

 This guide explains Florida HOA reserve requirements, how reserve funds work under Chapter 720, what reserve money can be used for, and practical steps boards can take to protect their communities from special assessments and deferred maintenance.